-As we’ve discussed in this article, one of the many great benefits of using WordPress is that you can easily add content, expand your site’s functionality, and reconfigure the layout of your website without web coding knowledge required.
+As we discuss in this post, there are so many great things about choosing WordPress to build, manage and grow your website.
+One of these is that you can easily add content, expand your website’s functionality, and reconfigure the layout of your site without coding skills or knowledge required.

-WordPress lets you easily insert, remove, and rearrange content from your website’s sidebar navigation menu (and header and footer sections, depending on what theme you use) using widgets.
+WordPress allows you to quickly and easily insert, remove, and rearrange various blocks of content from your site’s sidebar menu (or header and footer sections, depending on what theme you are using) using widgets.

 Once you know how to use widgets, you can easily add things to your site like:

 - links to resources

 - display widgets from external sites (e.g. affiliate programs)

 (Widgets make managing and using WordPress easier)